 - Leash, harness, collar with her phone number

-J just pointed out that our dog is especially spoiled and high-maintenance, so this may not be of much use to anyone packing for a normal RV dog.
-But hopefully Bugsy’s suitcase will give someone some dog-trip-planning guidance, or at least give someone fodder for making fun of her owners.
+J just pointed out that our dog is especially spoiled and high-maintenance, so this may not be as useful to anyone packing for a normal RV dog.
+But hopefully Bugsy’s suitcase will give someone some dog-trip-planning guidance, or at least give someone fodder for making fun of Bugsy’s owners.